How to Lose Weight and Gain Strength as a Woman Over 50

 Choose goals that you can measure and give goals a deadline.
 Be realistic too.
 If you haven’t exercised in years, set goals that start off slow and build to your desired fitness level.

 Goals are used to keep us on track, and they help acknowledge the result of our effort.
 It feels great to reach our goals, especially when our goals involve better health.
 Our trainers at Excellence in Fitness Personal Training Studios strive to help you reach your fitness goals, no matter how big or how small.

 Don’t forget to reward yourself along the way to reaching your goals.
 Buy yourself a new pair of heels to show off those sexy calves or treat yourself to a day at the spa.
 Give yourself and your body the love it deserves.

-How Does Strength Training Boost Metabolism and Tackle Belly Fat?
+How Does Weight Training Boost Metabolism and Tackle Belly Fat?

 You know you can build lean muscle with strength training, but what about shedding hard-to-lose pounds?
 Although cardio exercise is necessary to get your heart pumping and your metabolism revving, you need strength training to tone your body and build muscle to support physical activity.
 Plus, muscle burns more calories than fat.

 Strength training is especially important with calorie restriction because it helps prevent muscle loss.
 When cardio and strength training are combined, you will get amazing results for your body and mind.

 One of the most common areas where women store fat is in the belly.
 Belly fat is no joke.
 It’s a dangerous fat because it increases the risk of diseases such as heart disease and type 2 diabetes.

 Follow these tips to help lose belly fat and keep it off:

 – Cut back on sugar.
 The American Heart Association recommends that women get no more than six teaspoons or 25 grams of sugar per day.
 Look out for hidden sugar in drinks and processed foods.
 Sugar comes in many forms such as corn syrup and sugar molecules like sucrose and fructose.